Common questions about

 The SDK manages OAuth-free authorization, background sync, incremental updates, and sleep stage timestamps.
 Users authorize once in your app, and data flows automatically.

 Yes.
 The codebase includes a contribution guide for adding new providers.
-Oura Ring was added this way by a community contributor.
+Oura Ring, Fitbit, and Ultrahuman were all added this way by community contributors.

 For proprietary devices or urgent timelines, Momentum offers custom integration services.